cabdiwaaxid-so/Novaxjs2/README.md

+You're absolutely right.
+I apologize for removing important existing documentation.
+Let me provide a complete updated README that includes ALL features (both existing and new) in a comprehensive manner.

-# NovaxJS - Modern Web Framework for Node.js (v8.3.0)
+# NovaxJS - Modern Web Framework for Node.js (v9.0.0)

 ![NovaxJS Logo](https://www.novaxjs2.site/logo.png)